sebastiandev/peach/examples/README.md

 ## People example
 This is a simple example that shows how to create a simple api from scratch.
 For simplicity all the needed modules were placed in a single file.
+You can find the example app for flask and falcon web frameworks.

 After connecting to the vm, lets set up the env variables for python